IntegratedControls/LibraryFrontEnd/README.md

 ## Bringing book awareness to you

 This is the front end for the CST Library web app.
 Here are the steps to get the development version running.
-First, you should probably check the <a href="https://docs.google.com/document/d/1_QDDbqmBrJuGqBoib59fmgYtls03dAXXuLqRR5roPO4/edit">"Getting started"</a> document to make sure you have all of the necessary prerequisites installed.
+First, you should probably check the <a href="https://docs.google.com/document/d/1_QDDbqmBrJuGqBoib59fmgYtls03dAXXuLqRR5roPO4/edit">"Getting started"</a> document to make sure you have all the necessary prerequisites installed.

 Contact Integrated.Controls.adm@gmail.com for the .env file.
 This is required to run the app locally.<br>